 Ondas Holdings Inc. ("Ondas Holdings," "Ondas," the "Company," "we," or "our") was originally incorporated in Nevada on December 22, 2014, under the name of Zev Ventures Incorporated.
 On September 28, 2018, we acquired Ondas Networks Inc., a Delaware corporation ("Ondas Networks"), and changed our name to Ondas Holdings Inc. On August 5, 2021, we acquired American Robotics, Inc., a Delaware corporation ("American Robotics" or "AR").
 As a result of these acquisitions, Ondas Networks and American Robotics became our wholly owned subsidiaries.
 These two wholly owned subsidiaries are now Ondas' primary focus.
 Ondas' corporate headquarters are located in Waltham, Massachusetts.
-Ondas Networks has offices and facilities in Sunnyvale, California, and American Robotics' offices and facilities are located in Waltham, Massachusetts and Marlborough, Massachusetts.
+Ondas Networks has offices and facilities in Sunnyvale, California, and American Robotics' offices and facilities are located in Waltham, Massachusetts.

 Ondas has a third wholly owned subsidiary, FS Partners (Cayman) Limited, a Cayman Islands limited liability company ("FS Partners"), and one majority owned subsidiary, Full Spectrum Holding Limited, a Cayman Islands limited liability company ("FS Holding").
-FS Partners and Ondas Network Limited were both formed for the purpose of operating in China.
+FS Partners and FS Holding were both formed for the purpose of operating in China.
 As of December 31, 2019, we revised our business strategy, and discontinued all operations in China.
-Both FS Partners and FS Holdings had no operations for the six months ended June 30, 2022 and 2021, and we are in the process of dissolving them and expect the process to be completed by the end of 2022.
+Both FS Partners and FS Holding had no operations for the nine months ended September 30, 2022 and 2021, and we are in the process of dissolving these entities effective as of January 4, 2023.